tropycal/tropycal/docs/options/map_prop.rst

 Generic prop options
 --------------------

-The following properties are availabel for any function that involves plotting storm tracks.
+The following properties are available for any function that involves plotting storm tracks.

 .. list-table::
    :widths: 25 75